awhitney42/YumYumDonut/README.md

 **Line 9 : Subroutine - Increment Score and Play Sound Effects**

+When the sprites collide, subroutine 9 is called.
+This prints increments the Yum score and then plays a sound effect.

 `9 print"{clr}{home}yum! ";h:h=h+1:pokeq+5,6:pokeq+4,17:pokeq+24,9:pokeq+1,24:pokeq,155`

+The `print"{clr}{home}yum! ";h` statement prints the current YUM! score to the top of the screen.

+The `h=h+1` statement obviously increments the score counter.

+The remaining statements that poke to the memory location at **q** controls the SID sound chip to play the sound effects.

+`pokeq+5,6` sets the attack and decay values for sound voice 1 to 6 (attack = 0, decay = 6)

+`pokeq+4,17` sets the sound waveform to

+`pokeq+24,9` sets the volume to 9 out of 15.

+`pokeq+1,24` sets the high frequency of voice 1 to 24.

+`pokeq,155` sets the low frequency of voice 1 to 155.

+This results in a very arcade-like "Boop!" sound every time the panda catches the donut, and I believe adds significantly to the gameplay experience!

 **Line 10 Subroutine - Move A Sprite Based on Current Sprite Position and Movement Amount**